excellpepple/Minigames/virtualcursordemo/readme.txt

 Currently, the virtual cursor is a blue dot.
 On the page, there are 2  buttons that say 'click me!'.
 When clicked, they move to random spots on the page.
 To interact with these elements using the virtual cursor, simply hover over them.
 After 1 second of hovering, it will click!

-More functionalities will be added in the future.